 Rolling out global consistent account management models is by no means a simple task.
 The necessity of implementing a model which is consistent across all regions is increasingly becoming a priority for pharma companies.
-The Journal of the National Account Management Association describes a sound global account model as a “critical competitive weapon” for organisations.
+The Journal of the National Account Management Association describes a sound global account model as a “critical competitive weapon” for organizations.
 Why then, do we often see internal global account management model implementations become costly and fragmented?

 The following is a set of key findings and recommendations from Clarity in terms of “what works” and “what doesn’t work” when implementing a globally consistent (yet locally relevant) account model.